 - Gather all the ingredients.

-To Make Tartar Sauce (You can make ahead of time):
+To Make the Tartar Sauce (can make ahead of time):

-- Put water in a saucepan, and gently put eggs.
-Make sure the eggs are completely covered with water.
+- Put some water in a saucepan and gently add 2 large eggs (50 g each w/o shell).
+Make sure the eggs are completely covered by the water.
 Bring the water to a boil over medium heat.
-Meanwhile, rotate the eggs with a spoon once in a while (tip to note: this is to make sure the egg yolks stay in the center).
+Meanwhile, rotate the eggs with a spoon once in a while to make sure the egg yolks stay in the center.
 Once the water boils, lower the heat and simmer for 12 minutes.
-Discard the water and run under cold water or transfer to iced water to let cool completely before peeling the eggs.
+Discard the water and run the eggs under cold water or transfer to iced water to let cool completely before peeling.

-- Peel the eggs and mash the hard boiled eggs with the backside of a fork in a medium size bowl.
+- Peel the hard-boiled eggs and mash them with the backside of a fork in a medium-sized bowl.

-- The finer the onion is, the better the texture is for this recipe.
-Soak in cold water for 10 minutes.
+- The finer the mince, the better the texture is for this recipe.
+Soak the minced onions in cold water for 10 minutes.
 This helps to remove their pungency and soften their flavor.

-- In the bowl with mashed boiled eggs, add the diced onion and pickles.
+- To the bowl with the mashed boiled eggs, add the minced onion and chopped pickles.

-- Add the parsley, kosher salt, freshly ground black pepper, and Japanese mayonnaise.
+- Add the chopped parsley, ¼ tsp Diamond Crystal kosher salt, freshly ground black pepper, and 4 Tbsp Japanese Kewpie mayonnaise.

-- Combine 1 tsp karashi mustard with ½ Tbsp hot water and mix well.
-Add the karashi mustard to the tartar sauce to your liking, small portion at a time.
+- Combine 1 tsp Japanese karashi hot mustard with ½ Tbsp hot water and mix well.
+Add as much of the karashi mustard to the tartar sauce as you like, mixing in a small portion at a time.
+Cover and set aside in the refrigerator until ready to use.

-- Add the panko in the frying pan and add 1 Tbsp olive oil.
+- Add 1 cup panko (Japanese breadcrumbs) to a frying pan and add 1 Tbsp extra virgin olive oil.

 - Toast the panko over medium heat until golden brown, about 10 minutes.
 Transfer the panko into a bowl or shallow dish and allow to cool.

-- Coat the oyster with flour and pat off any excess flour.
-Then coat the oyster with egg mixture (1 large egg + 1 Tbsp water).
+- Coat the oysters with 3 Tbsp all-purpose flour (plain flour) and pat off any excess flour.
+Then, coat the oyster with the egg mixture of 1 large egg (50 g each w/o shell) + 1 Tbsp water.

-- Lastly coat the oyster with toasted panko on both sides, gently pressing to adhere the batter.
+- Lastly, coat the oyster with the toasted panko on both sides, gently pressing so that it adheres to the batter.
+Place the breaded oysters on an oven-safe wire rack set in a baking sheet (so the hot air circulates underneath the oysters).

-- Bake at 400ºF(200ºC) for 15 minutes.
-Serve hot with homemade tartar sauce and shredded cabbage (I recommend this cabbage slicer that shreds cabbage super thinly like Tonkatsu restaurant!).
+- Bake at 400ºF (200ºC) for 15 minutes.
+Serve hot with homemade tartar sauce and shredded cabbage; I recommend using a cabbage slicer that shreds cabbage superthin like at a tonkatsu restaurant.
+Enjoy!

 I’ll the baking method.
 Thanks for sharing this recipe.
 My hubby loves oyster.
 Have you tried using air fryer?
 I would like to use the air fryer but need to know if it’s workable.